triton-inference-server/developer_tools/server/README.md

 ## Build the Server C-API Wrapper library and custom application

-To build and install the Server Wrapper library use the following commands.
+To build and install the Server Wrapper library from `triton_developer_tools/server`, use the following commands.

 ```
 $ mkdir build